LipikaM/quick-docker/dropwizard-microservice-docker/README.md

 # Dockerize dropwizard microservice

-- Clone the git repo for sample microservice written in dropwizard (maven build) : <GIT link to be passed>
+- Clone the git repo for sample microservice written in dropwizard (maven build) : https://github.com/LipikaM/service-quick-hello
 - Get the jar build out of the project and example.yml file under a folder with Dockerfile

 ## Docker build :